neanes/neanes/README.md

 ## How to Download

-Go to the [releases page](https://github.com/danielgarthur/neanes/releases) and download the setup EXE from the latest release.
+Download the latest release on [releases page](https://github.com/danielgarthur/neanes/releases).
+The latest release can also be found [here](https://danielgarthur.github.io/neanes/download).

 ## How-to Guide

-To learn how to use the software, read the [Getting Started Guide](docs/getting_started.md).
+To learn how to use the software, read the [Guide](https://danielgarthur.github.io/neanes/guide).

 ## Building